leadership programme to develop National OA Actions

 How has your chosen approach to OA Action been going?
 What barriers are you encountering that need extra support?

-Homework: Review progress to date with OA Alliance, receive feedback and move towards finalizing your approach to OA Action Planning.
+Homework: If needed, review “Format Guidance” for writing OA Policy Text.
+Review progress to date with OA Alliance, receive feedback and move towards finalizing your approach to OA Action Planning and drafting OA Policy Text for your chosen pathway.

 In person meetings